ezsystems/commerce-documentation/docs/user_manual/plugins_and_addons/customer_center.md

 # Customer center (Plugin from 4.2)

-The extra module 'Customer Center" maps customer specific business processes and makes them available in the online shop
+The extra module "Customer Center" maps customer specific business processes and makes them available in the online shop

   - User administration
   - Budget and roles\&rights management